vralle/html-bundler-webpack-plugin/README.md

 - `{ includes?: Array<RegExp>; excludes?: Array<RegExp> }`\
   An object with optional `includes` and `excludes` arrays of regular expressions.\
   For more advanced filtering where inclusion and exclusion criteria need to be combined:
   - `includes`: Matches values that satisfy **at least one** of the regular expressions in the array.
   - `excludes`: Rejects values that satisfy **at least one** of the regular expressions in the array.
-  - For `includes` and `excludes`, the logic is AND: a value must match the `includes` patterns and **not match** the `excludes` patterns.
+  - For `includes` and `excludes`, the logic is AND: a value must match `includes` patterns and **not match** the `excludes` patterns.

   For example:

   ```js
   filter: {
     includes: [/include-this/,],
     excludes: [/exclude-this/,],
   }
   ```

 - `(asset: { sourceFiles: Array<string>; outputFile: string }) => void | boolean`\
   Custom logic provides maximum flexibility for filtering that cannot be expressed with regular expressions.\
   A custom filter function takes the source files and the output asset file as input, and decides whether they match based on the return value:
   - Returns `void` (`undefined`) or `true` if the value passes the filter.
   - Returns `false` if the value fails the filter.

 > [!NOTE]
 > Only `style` type may have many files in the `sourceFiles`.\
-> If many styles are imported in one JS file, then all extracted CSS will be squashed into single CSS file with the name of a JS parent file.
+> If many styles are imported in one JS file, then all extracted CSS will be
+> squashed into single CSS file with the name of a JS parent file.
 > In this case the `sourceFiles` will have many files.
 >
 > Usage for `style` type:
+>
 > ```js
 > {
 >   test: /\.(s?css|less)$/,